Dtpk/8x8-3D-Print-Memory-Encoding-Project/README.md

 If you wanna just hop right into a generator for the single use print here you go.

-https://tinyurl.com/64byteGenerator
+Keychain hole and coin mode isn't in this version of the generator I will replace this link when I can the script is updated how ever so just heads up about the keychain mode. https://tinyurl.com/64byteGenerator

 Keychain size is 32mm by 32mm 0.4mm height printed with no infill but might be better with it I have not tried yet.